wundergraph/cosmo-previews/README.md

 The `destroy` job is triggered when a pull request is closed.
 It performs the following actions:

 1. Checks out the repository.
-2. Sets up Node.js using the version specified in `.node-version`.
+2. Sets up Node.js using the version specified.
 3. Installs the latest version of the `wgc` CLI tool.
 4. Destroys all the feature flags and feature subgraphs created for the pull request.